 Repairs Will Be Expensive and Unexpected

-In the nine years we’ve owned our homes, we’ve replaced a furnace, an air conditioner, a refrigerator (twice), and a stove.
+In the ten years we’ve owned our homes, we’ve replaced a furnace, an air conditioner, a refrigerator (twice), and a stove.
 We’ve paid for a new sump pump and underwater drain system in one of our crawl spaces.
 We’ve spent hundreds of dollars on drywall repair, paint, and carpet.
 And that doesn’t even include the $6,000 we spent repairing the property our renters practically destroyed one year.

 Fortunately, most of those funds have come straight from our renters themselves.
 Since both of our properties bring in a tidy profit each month, we are able to use the overages to pay for things like repairs and upgrades and whatever else comes up.